3dlg-hcvc/minsu3d/README.md

 ## Data Preparation

 ### ScanNet v2 dataset
-1. Download the [ScanNet v2](http://www.scan-net.org/) dataset.
+1. Download the [ScanNet v2](http://www.scan-net.org/) dataset and put it under `minsu3d/data/scannetv2`.
 To acquire the access to the dataset, please refer to their [instructions](https://github.com/ScanNet/ScanNet#scannet-data).
 You will get a `download-scannet.py` script after your request is approved:
 ```shell
 # about 10.7GB in total
 python download-scannet.py -o data/scannet --type _vh_clean_2.ply